 How to Espalier Figs

-The first step in creating an espalier is to plant a young fig tree about 6 inches from the wall or fence.
+The first step in creating an espalier is to plant a young fig tree about 6 inches (15 cm.) from the wall or fence.
 If you do not have a wall or a trellis available, you can also create a trellis-type structure to support the tree.

-Place horizontal wires on your support wall, fence or structure in the desired espalier shape.
+Place horizontal wires on your support wall, fence, or structure in the desired espalier shape.
 Horizontal and fan shapes are popular.
 As young branches grow, train them to these guide wires.
 While training your tree, there are two times that you will need to prune.
 Prune once in the winter when the tree is dormant.
 This is the time when the most pruning of figs should be happening.
 A good winter prune will stimulate spring growth.

-Prune again in the spring for creating the tree shape, and as the tree grows in the summer you will need to be sure that the tree is following the guide wires.
+Prune again in the spring for creating the tree shape, and as the tree grows in the summer, you will need to be sure that the tree is following the guide wires.
 Pruning and training a young fig tree takes patience.
 It can take up to four years to produce a beautiful espalier that produces a bountiful harvest.

-Remember, the espalier of fig trees requires that you cut back to a bud, lateral branch or main trunk and try not to leave any stubs on the branches.
+Remember, the espalier of fig trees requires that you cut back to a bud, lateral branch, or main trunk and try not to leave any stubs on the branches.

 Additional Fig Espalier Info

 If fruit production is not an issue and you desire a fig espalier for its aesthetic value only, you can prune as frequently as you wish.
-However, in order to keep up fruit production, it is necessary to remember that figs put fruit on branches that are one year old, so you will want to avoid late winter pruning once you have created your desired espalier shape.
+However, in order to keep up fruit production, it is necessary to remember that figs put fruit on branches that are one year old, so avoid late winter pruning once you have created your desired espalier shape.
 The best time to prune is in the fall after you harvest figs.